 Lloyd was born and raised in Zeeland on a small farm.
 Following his graduation from Hope College in 1969, he earned a degree in physical therapy in 1971 from the University of Iowa.
 Lloyd's professional career has included local employment for a few years and then he and his wife were involved in missions work for two years in South Korea, where he had the opportunity to develop a physical therapy department in a missions hospital.

 After that, he worked for eight years at Butterworth Hospital in Grand Rapids, Michigan as the Assistant Department Head.
-For the past 25 years Lloyd has served at Holland Hospital as the Director of Rehabilitation Services.
+Then he served at Holland Hospital for 25 years where he was the Director of Rehabilitation Services for 18 of those years.
+Lloyd retired in 2009

-Lloyd and his wife Melva have been married for forty-eight years.
+Lloyd and his wife Melva have been married for 51 years.
 They have three sons and four grandchildren.
-They are members of Covenant Presbyterian Church in Holland, where he presently serves on the Session and teaches adult Sunday School.
+They will soon become members of Grace Fellowship Orthodox Presbyterian Church in Zeeland.

 As one of the newest members on the board of Kenya Hope, he has enjoyed getting to know the other board members and he is grateful for the opportunity to serve.